jamestollefson/legcop/README.md

 ## LEGISCAN

----

-The venerable LegiScan API provides access to the legislative activity of the U.S. State and Federal Legislatures.
+The LegiScan API provides access to the legislative activity of the U.S. State and Federal Legislatures.

 Use of the LegiScan API requires an API key which you may obtain for free at